-Energy dispersive x-ray spectroscopy results as a percentage by weight are shown in Table 4 and Table 5.
+Energy dispersive x-ray spectroscopy results as a percentage by weight are shown in Table 4.3 and Table 4.4.
 To compare with results published by other researchers, these results are converted to atomic fraction using the molecular weight of each species.
-These results are presented in Table 7 and Table 8 for C and D samples, respectively.
+These results are presented in Table 5.2 and Table 5.3 for C and D samples, respectively.

-Results in Table 7 show the atomic fraction of BN is one-to-one, while silicon dioxide (SiO2) is one-to-two for the pristine sample.
+Results in Table 5.2 show the atomic fraction of BN is one-to-one, while silicon dioxide (SiO2) is one-to-two for the pristine sample.
 This one-to-one and one-to-two relationship is not maintained for the exposed sample, which suffered exposure to ion bombardment erosion.
-This result is contrary to that found by Garnier, et.al., ^{21,20} who subjected pristine M26 samples to ion bombardment erosion.
+This result is contrary to that found by Garnier, et.al., who subjected pristine M26 samples to ion bombardment erosion [29, 30].
 Their results showed that BN and SiO2 maintained a one-to-one and one-to-two relationship after exposure to sputter erosion.
 However, their experiments were conducted on pristine samples in a controlled environment and atomic fraction analysis did not indicate the presence of any atoms other than BN or SiO2.
 Changes in HET channel atom fraction are different than those predicted by standard pristine sample sputtering erosion testing.
 Erosion studies conducted by bombarding pristine BN wafers may not provide a thorough representation of the erosion process at work within an HET.
-The presence of other atoms (carbon, metals) on the surface is likely the result of re-deposition of sputtered anode material or back spattered beam dump material; atomic sputtering rather than molecular sputtering may be important.
+The presence of other atoms (carbon, metals) on the surface may be due to deposition of sputtered anode material or back sputtered beam dump material.
+Atomic sputtering rather than molecular sputtering as well as chemical erosion may be important.